Adhesions, General and After Surgery

 The tissue develops when the body's repair mechanisms respond to any tissue disturbance, such as surgery, infection, trauma, or radiation.
 Although adhesions can occur anywhere, the most common locations are within the abdomen, the pelvis, and the heart.

-Abdominal adhesions: Abdominal adhesions are a common complication of surgery, occurring in up to a majority of people who undergo abdominal or pelvic surgery.
+Abdominal adhesions: Abdominal adhesions are a common complication of surgery, occurring in a majority of people who undergo abdominal or pelvic surgery.
 Abdominal adhesions also occur in a small number of people who have never had surgery.

 Pelvic adhesions: Pelvic adhesions may involve any organ within the pelvis, such as the uterus, ovaries, Fallopian tubes, or bladder, and usually occur after surgery, such as after C-section or hysterectomy.
 Pelvic inflammatory disease (PID) results from an infection (usually a sexually transmitted disease) that frequently leads to adhesions in and around the Fallopian tubes.
 A woman's eggs pass through her Fallopian tubes into her uterus for reproduction.
 Fallopian adhesions can lead to infertility and increased incidence of ectopic pregnancy in which a fetus develops outside the uterus.